 The highlight of the Apple Watch Series 5 was its always-on display.
 It didn’t have any other significant changes.
 The always-on display allowed you to flaunt the watch face and complications you customized.
 Although the battery life was an issue, it could be conserved because the display would automatically tune down to an ambient setting when you weren’t looking at it.

-Available in two sizes, 40 mm and 44 mm, ceramic and titanium cases were nee additions to the aluminum and stainless steel options.
+Available in two sizes, 40 mm and 44 mm, ceramic and titanium cases were new additions to the aluminum and stainless steel options.

 2020: Apple Watch Series 6 – Health takes center stage

-Currently, the latest Apple Watch, Series 6, is the ultimate smartwatch for a healthy life.
+The latest Apple Watch, Series 6, is the ultimate smartwatch for a healthy life.
 It’s available in stainless steel, titanium, and 100% recycled aluminum with an always-on retina display.
-It’s water-resistant up to 165 feet and also includes a blood oxygen monitor.
+It’s water-resistant up to 165 feet and includes a blood oxygen monitor.